ruuda/blog/posts/on-benchmarking.md

 it is impossible to tell in which situation we are.
 In the second case,
-the presentation gives a false sense of millisecond precision, and it is not even clear what the conclusion should be.
+the presentation gives a false sense of millisecond precision, and it is not clear what the conclusion should be.
 Fortunately statistics can provide an answer here.

 Measurement complications